If that is not an invitation to a nice afternoon siesta, I don’t know what is.

 This was Nadia’s bedroom before this started.
 Nothing wrong with it, just an acute case of “Meh!”.

-So I set out to give Nadia a room that reflected who she is, and where she comes from.
+So I set out to give my kid’s bedroom a makeover that reflected who she is, and where she comes from.
 Of course, all this with a budget that would barely buy us a meal in the cheapest restaurant in town.
 Let it not be said that I don’t love a challenge.

 These are the things that I tried to incorporate into her room: